Football (ball): Association football

 Law 2 of the game specifies that the ball is an air-filled sphere with a circumference of 68–70 cm, a weight of 410–450 g, inflated to a pressure of 0.6 to 1.1 atmospheres (60–111 kPa) "at sea level", and covered in leather or "other suitable material".
 The weight specified for a ball is the dry weight, as older balls often became significantly heavier in the course of a match played in wet weather.
 There are a number of different types of football balls depending on the match and turf including: training footballs, match footballs, professional match footballs, beach footballs, street footballs, indoor footballs, turf balls, futsal footballs and mini/skills footballs.

-Most modern Association footballs are stitched from 32 panels of waterproofed leather or plastic: 12 regular pentagons and 20 regular hexagons.
+Most modern Association footballs are stitched from 32 panels of waterproofed leather or plastic: 12 regular pentagons and 20 regular hexagons are used because of its contrasting colors, which makes it easier for viewers to follow the movement.
 The 32-panel configuration is the spherical polyhedron corresponding to the truncated icosahedron; it is spherical because the faces bulge from the pressure of the air inside.
 The first 32-panel ball was marketed by Select in the 1950s in Denmark.
 This configuration became common throughout Continental Europe in the 1960s, and was publicised worldwide by the Adidas Telstar, the official ball of the 1970 World Cup.
 This design in often referenced when describing the truncated icosahedron Archimedean solid, carbon buckyballs, or the root structure of geodesic domes.
+Along with its shape the material that is used to make it this ball is just as important.
+This material is known as polyurethane is preferred when compared to the previous one (leather) especially for durability and performance.